 #DataWeekender started as a conversation between two people and a single tweet about it.
-Six people signed up to help to organize an event. #DataWeekender was born.
+Some people signed up to help to organize an event and #DataWeekender was born.
 If you were to ask us then and now, we wanted to organise something quick and simple to help the SQL and Data community to continue meeting (online) and learning.

 As organisers, we are aware of our responsibility with regard to diversity and safety.
 We have a code of conduct in place, but beyond that, we will take action to make our event as diverse and safe as we can.
 Some specific examples of this are;

 It is a simple fact that there are many speakers now willing to offer up their time and knowledge within the SQL/Data Community.
 This is amazing and something to be welcomed.
 However, a significant number of these speakers are male and white.
 In an effort to balance things, #DataWeekender will take necessary actions in the spirit of diversity.
 Examples of such actions are specific call-outs on Twitter/LinkedIn, direct invitations to people, and other actions that we believe are appropriate.
 We also want to ensure that there is representation from less experienced speakers and we will take similar actions to encourage this.

 Put another way, we want to achieve a balance of experience and diversity across all of the talented speakers who participate.
 This can mean, that some amazing technical speakers will not get a chance to speak, because that slot is filled by another amazing speaker in the name of diversity, opportunity, and promotion of work-life balance and mental health.